The Armory Journal is a devotional resource for you, the #Shieldmaiden of Christ.

 Often subordinated or even oppressed?
 No doubt.
 But strong, and victorious just the same.

-A few years ago I heard a talk by a wonderful speaker, Lauralee Farrar, (who later became a mentor for a time), and she referred to herself as a Handmaiden to the Lord.
+A few years ago I heard a talk by a wonderful story-teller, Lauralee Farrar, (who later became a mentor for a time), and she referred to herself as a Handmaiden to the Lord.
 I loved the beautiful picture this painted.
-It was inspiring to picture myself this way.
+It was inspiring to also picture myself this way.
 To be a handmaiden is to be in a position of intimacy, honor, service and humility.
+Later, when my life took a turn, toward the difficult, this word-picture came back to me.
 But as I was thinking, praying and studying my way through this tough season, the idea of being a Handmaiden felt lacking in something.
-Then I recalled the image of the Shieldmaiden.
+Then I recalled the image of the Shieldmaiden I had discovered as a girl, reading Tolkien.
 She is everything that the Handmaiden is, but more–because when opposing forces threaten to knock down her door, she is armed, trained and prepared to resist.

 This is what I wanted to be.
 A servant of Christ who is also strengthened by him to be victorious over the hardships, battles and attacks that come.
 This gave my personal study focus and direction, and my life started changing.
 As I studied, I knew that this is something that is so important not only in my life, but in the lives of other women as well.
 Surely I am not the only woman out there who desires to be Victorious in Christ?
 Surely I am not the only one who wants to wear the Armor of God, who wants to fight like a girl, and also be a spiritual force to be reckoned with.
 Maybe I wasn’t the only one who had been inadvertently taught that to be a woman of faith was seceretly a state of subltle victimhood?
 Maybe I wasn’t the only one that didn’t want to live that identity anymore.
 I want to be a Shieldmaiden of Christ.
 Do you want to be one too?